Aditya-Gupta1/Data-Science-Portfolio/2 - Loan Prediction/README.md

 ## Evaluation Metric

-As it is a classikication problem with not much skewness, we will use accuracy_score as our evaluation metric.
+As it is a classification problem with not much skewness, we will use accuracy_score as our evaluation metric.
 We can also use Receiver Operating Characteristic(ROC) curve to see the trade-off between the True Positive Rate(sensitivity) and False Positive Rate(1 - specificity).
 The Area Under Curve(AUC) is a perfect performance metric for ROC curve.
 More the AUC score, better the predictive power of the model.

 ## Feature Enginnering